 Review your data options

 When you prepare your landing zone environment for your cloud adoption, you need to determine the data requirements for hosting your workloads.
-Azure database products and services support a wide variety of data storage scenarios and capabilities.
+Azure database products and services support various data storage scenarios and capabilities.
 How you configure your landing zone environment to support your data requirements depends on your workload governance, technical, and business requirements.

 Identify data services requirements